Derkades/storj-satellite-docs/readme.md

 Copy the `docker-compose.yaml` file from the repo and optionally adjust some parameters.

+For the satellite version tag, go to https://hub.docker.com/r/storjlabs/satellite/tags and use the search box to find the tag for the latest stable release (these correspond which storage node version numbers, see the github releases page)

 Start the satellite to generate folders and configuration files.
 It will crash because it's not configured yet.

 Use `docker-compose up -d` to start everything